OpenTwinCities/opentwincities.github.com/events/_posts/2016-03-11-March-22-open-work-meetup.md

 - our [project and community management discussions](http://bit.ly/manageOTC),
 - issues with the [Open Twin Cities website](https://github.com/OpenTwinCities/opentwincities.github.com),or
 - the Open Twin Cities [Projects Page](/projects).

+### Update - Video

+We recorded Amy's presentation, which you can watch below or at [YouTube](https://youtu.be/_NGl2SW2q3A).

+Note, the camera stopped recording after 27 minutes, so we didn't capture the end of Amy's presentation.
+Sorry about that.

+<iframe width="700" height="440" src="https://www.youtube.com/embed/_NGl2SW2q3A" frameborder="0" allowfullscreen></iframe>